zuozhenggh/learning-library/developer-library/microservices-with-converged-db/transactional/transactional.md

 ## Introduction

-This lab will show you how to test different failure scenarios and compare/contrast the behavior when using different resources.
+This lab will show you how to test different failure scenarios and compare the behavior when using different resources.

 Estimated Time: 10 minutes

-Watch the video below for a quick walk through of the lab.
+Watch the video below for a quick walk-through of the lab.

 [](youtube:ivyPwQDl7GQ)